shelleyolivia/learn-tutorials/solana/solana-streaming-protocol.md

 1. Someone calls the entrypoint
 2. The entrypoint forwards the arguments to the processor
-3. The processor asks instruction.rs to decode the instruction_data argument from the entrypoint function.
+3. The processor asks `instruction.rs` to decode the `instruction_data` argument from the entrypoint function.
 4. Using the decoded data, the processor will now decide which processing function to use to process the request.
 5. The processor may use state.rs to encode state into or decode the state of an account which has been passed into the entrypoint.

-> `instruction.rs` defines the "API" of a program.
+> The code in `instruction.rs` defines the API of the program.

 Now let us create the `entrypoint.rs`, `instruction.rs`, `processor.rs`, `state.rs`, and `error.rs` files in the `sol-stream-program/src` directory.
-We can register the newly created files in lib.rs by updating lib.rs to:
+We can register the newly created files in `lib.rs` by updating it to include the modules:

 ```rs
 pub mod error;